Disclaimer: I don't own Frozen.

 The blonde had to stay in the castle, of course.
 Until she got better, at least.

 Anna's stomach flipped.
 What was going to happen?

 "I…I don't know, Elsa.
 I have to do everything my father usually does because he isn't awake.
 Neither of us can go outside—Dr. Geri's orders.
 And…well…" She fidgeted.
 "It'll be fine, though.
 I'll figure something out.
 Yeah.
 I'll do that.
 Don't you worry, alright?"
 She turned so she could catch Elsa's face in her periphery.
 "Just promise me no magic in the castle.
 At least, not right now.
 Ya know, because of all the construction being done everywhere and you being all hurt and stuff."

 "Y-Yeah."
 Elsa forced a laugh.
 "I promise.
 No magic."

 Anna smiled at her, but they both turned to the door when something ground against it.
 It sounded like knives being dragged across granite.

-Anna tried to get up and answer (since she had locked the door), but Elsa's tightened grip kept her firmly in place.
+Anna tried to get up and answer, but Elsa's tightened grip kept her firmly in place.